What is in this leaflet

 Things to be careful of

 Be careful driving or operating machinery until you know how this medicine affects you.
-It may cause dizziness or light-headedness in some people, especially after the first dose.
+It may cause dizziness or light-headedness in some people, especially after the first dose or if the dose is increased.
+Make sure you know how you react to Enalapril/HCT Sandoz 20 mg/6 mg before you drive a car, operate machinery, or do anything else that could be dangerous if you are dizzy or light-headed.
 If you drink alcohol, dizziness or light-headedness may be worse.

 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
 You may need medical attention if you get some of the side effects.